zuixjs/zuixjs.org/source/pages/documentation/cli/index.md

 npx zuix new my-new-webapp
 ```

 A new folder named *my-new-webapp* will be created containing all files required to run the web-starter project.

-See *zuix.js* [Web Starter documentation](https://zuixjs.github.io/zuix-web-starter/) for a complete overview of
+Different starter project templates are available and can be specified using the `-t` option.
+See *zuix.js* [Web Starter documentation](https://zuixjs.github.io/zuix-web-starter/)
-commands and features.
+for a list of available templates and a complete overview of commands and features.

 ### Creating a new component